vehicle renewal fee in nepal

 Vehicle Renewal Fee in Nepal Increased from 500 to 3500: Know Who Pays How Much

-Last Updated on June 4, 2023 by admin
+Last Updated on June 4, 2023 by Automobile Hive

 The government has recently implemented a significant increase in the renewal fees for public vehicles, resulting in higher costs for vehicle owners.
 This change was enacted through amendments and modifications to various laws within the Finance Bill of 2080.
 Previously set at five hundred rupees, the renewal fee has now been raised to three thousand rupees.